helgatheviking/woocommerce-phone-validator/readme.txt

 1. You need to have WooCommerce plugin installed and activated on your WordPress site.

-= Can i contribute to the codes of this plugin? =
+= Can i contribute to the codes of this plugin? 👀=
-Yes you can, check out the [github repo here](https://github.com/Preciousomonze/woocommerce-phone-validator/)
+Yes you can 😙, check out the [github repo here](https://github.com/Preciousomonze/woocommerce-phone-validator/)

-== Changelog ==

-= 1.0.0 =
-* lauhcing first version.
-= 1.0.1 =
-* Fix: Proper sanitizing
-= 1.1.0 =
-* Fix: Made error message a little bit more descriptive
-* Fix: Removed appended element when not needed
-* Added: Enables validation on Billing Address Page
-= 1.1.1 =
-* Fix: Js remove element
-* Fix: Compatibility with checkout manager when the checkout fields are altered
-* Fix: Validation loop hole

 == Upgrade notice ==
 None